 (a) (b) (c) The length of beam over which yielding occurs

-Collapse LoadsOnce the Moments of Resistance at a plastic hinge in a section of a beam, has been found.
-It is now necessary to decide from the conditions at the supports , how many hinges are required to cause Collapse.
-If there are a number of points of "local" maximum bending moments along the beam ( Under working load conditions) it is clear that the first plastic hinge will occur at the numerical maximum point.
+Collapse LoadsOnce the Moments of Resistance at a plastic hinge in a section of a beam has been found it is necessary to decide from the conditions at the supports, how many hinges are required to cause Collapse.
+If there are a number of points of "local" maximum bending moments along the beam (Under working load conditions), it is clear that the first plastic hinge will occur at the numerical maximum point.
 If further plastic hinges are required for collapse, then these will occur at the next lower value chosen from the remaining local maxima.
-When sufficient plastic hinges have been formed to convert the structure into a mechanism (i.e. The hinges are considered to be pin joints) then collapse will occur.
+When sufficient plastic hinges have been formed to convert the structure into a mechanism (i.e. the hinges are considered to be pin joints), then collapse will occur.
 The case of a single beam supported in three different ways will now be examined. a) A Simply Supported Beam.
 Let the load divide the length in the ratio of a:b.
-There is only one point of Maximum Bending Moment ( i.e. Wab/l under the load) and the collapse conditions will be reached when a Plastic Hinge is formed at this point, The Bending Moment at the hinge is and hence the collapse Load is given by:
+There is only one point of Maximum Bending Moment (i.e. Wab/l under the load) and the collapse conditions will be reached when a Plastic Hinge is formed at this point, The Bending Moment at the hinge is , and hence the collapse Load is given by:

 Example - Application of Collapse Loads